raymondworkshop/old.myblog/_posts/language/2020-01-01-notes-tv-shows-friends.md

 well, I am confuese.
 I thought we shared time.

 because **it's in a slightly different time zone than** the kitchen.

-Am I **crashing** something right now? (唐突)

-yeah, no big deal.

-I'm feeling **pretty chill** (relax** .

-**You're supposed to just refer to me** as your angel.

-Just let it sink in how lucky you are.

-You, uh, want to go for a hike?
-They ahve some beautiful trails around the lake.

-Here you're **at their mercy**, I guess. (被摆布)

-It's not for me. (我没兴趣**

-**because your consciousness can think and comapre with your memories.
-That's still you.**

-thinking and being alive.

-i mean, maybe the imperfections make it more like life.  cause life isn't perfect.
-Life is  the most magical gift there is.

 #### S02E22